Student News

 Biden’s Long-Term Vision for Higher Education

 The above are steps that President Biden is hoping to take toward his long-term vision for changes to higher education in America, a vision that extends beyond his own presidency.
 Under his watch, the Pell Grant maximum has increased by $900, but President Biden wants it to increase even more in the coming years.
 His ideal Pell Grant amount would be doubled by the year 2029.
-His plans for building up community college over the course of the next ten years is extensive.
-According to MarketWatch, his administration is asking for $90 billion over the next 10 years in order to create a state-federal partnership that would result in free community college.
+Finally, his plans for building up community college over the course of the next ten years is extensive.

 President Biden’s Higher Education Record